linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 Section 3.2 discusses the LIB-OIS spread, which is a proxy for fears about bank solvency.
 In Section 3.3, we plot these two state variables against the time line of the crisis.

-# 3.1.
-Subprime fundamentals and the ABX indices
+### 3.1.
+Subprime Fundamentals and the ABX Indices

 With respect to the housing market, the fundamentals essentially are housing prices and changes in housing prices.
 Subprime mortgages are very sensitive to housing prices, as shown by Gorton (2010).
 How was information about the fundamentals in the subprime mortgage market revealed to market participants?
 No secondary markets for the securities are related to subprime (mortgage-backed securities, collateralized debt obligations).
 But, in the beginning of 2006, the growth in the subprime securitization market led to the creation of several subprime-related indices.
 Specifically, dealer banks launched the ABX.HE (ABX) index in January 2006.
 The ABX index is a credit derivative that references 20 equally weighted subprime RMBS tranches.
 Subindices are linked to a basket of subprime bonds with specific ratings: AAA, AA, A, BBB and BBB-.
 Each subindex references the 20 subprime RMBS bonds with the rating level of the subindex.
 Every six months the indices are reconstituted based on a preidentified set of rules, and a new vintage of the index and subindices are issued.[16]